httpcats/http.cat/README.md

 Thanks to [@woutfeys](https://github.com/woutfeys) for the status 102 image.

+Thanks to [@epitaciosilva](https://github.com/epitaciosilva) for the 407 image.

-Thanks to [@luizcieslak](https://github.com/luizcieslak) for the 203 and 407 statuses image.
+Thanks to [@luizcieslak](https://github.com/luizcieslak) for the 203 image and 407 image fix.

 ## License